Mendeley: how can you cite while you write?

-• It is also easier to find the sources when you are writing than weeks or months after you've written that particular part of your paper.
+• It's also easier to find the sources when you're writing than weeks or months after you've written that particular part of your paper.

 • Reference software like Mendeley also makes it easier to adjust the citation style or to edit references.